 Hemp Seed Protein

 Protein foods and supplements are one of the fastest growing sectors in the human food industry, and hemp protein is one of the most sort after.
-This is because hemp seeds contain 25% protein, and provide all 9 of the essential amino acids.
+This is because the seeds contain 25% protein, and provide all 9 of the essential amino acids.
 Amino acids are the building blocks of protein, and 9 of these are ‘essential’ meaning that they must be supplied by the diet as our bodies cannot make them.
 Hemp is one of very few plant sources to contain all the amino acids, making it an excellent source of ‘complete’ protein and comparable to meat, eggs and dairy.

 Hemp is also an excellent source of soluble fibre.
 This means that the fibre is easy to digest.
-In the gut, the hemp fibre will swell and become a gel-like texture which could help absorb excess acids, and help the natural flow of food through the gut.
+In the gut, the fibre will swell and become a gel-like texture which could help absorb excess acids, and help the natural flow of food through the gut.

 Vitamins and Minerals

 Hemp seeds are also packed full of vitamins and minerals, including calcium, phosphorus, zinc, magnesium and iron.
 It is also rich in vitamin E, an anti-oxidant to support a healthy immune system .